open-estuary/estuary/doc/Deploy_Manual.4All.md

 <h3 id="3">Booting The Installer</h3>

-<h3 id="3.1">Boot via PXE</h3>
+<h3 id="3.1">Boot via Network</h3>

+a.
 If you are booting the installer from the network, simply select PXE boot when presented by UEFI.
 For the PXE,please refer to [Setup_PXE_Env_on_Host.md](https://github.com/open-estuary/estuary/blob/master/doc/Setup_PXE_Env_on_Host.4All.md).

 Modify grub config file(please refer to [Grub_Manual.4All.md](https://github.com/open-estuary/estuary/blob/master/doc/Grub_Manual.4All.md))